felixlopz/hubrise-test-task/content/apps/deliveroo/en/receive-orders.md

 Connecting Deliveroo to HubRise allows you to receive Deliveroo orders directly in your EPOS.
 This page describes the information that is passed by Deliveroo Bridge for the orders you receive.

+## Deliveroo Tablets

+The Deliveroo tablet will need to remain switched on to receive orders in HubRise.
+Orders can be accepted on the Deliveroo tablet, or auto-accept can be activated to ease the production process.
+For more information, see [How Can I Auto-Accept Orders?](/apps/deliveroo/faqs/auto-accept/)

+Deliveroo is planning to support tabletless integration in the future.

 ## Items and Options

 For items and options, Deliveroo provides either the ref code or the name, but never both at the same time.